thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="basic-data-key-settings-2" %}

-- **Color.** You can change the label color.
+- **Color.** Each key is assigned a different color.
+In some widgets (for example, Chart), the color of the graph line displayed in the widget is the color of the key.
+You can change color of the key.
 Click on the colored circle, select the desired label color and press “Select”.

 {% include images-gallery.html imageCollection="basic-data-key-settings-3" %}